Enable SSO using Active Directory

 Update the

-Update using ArgoCD: Added the below values to the existing
+Update using ArgoCD: Add the below values to the existing

 oidcConfig: [{"id": "generic","provider": "generic","label": "AD SSO","client_id": "<update_client_id_value>","client_secret": "<update_client_secret_value>","issuer_url": "<ADFS server URL>","mapper_url": "base64://bG9jYWwgY2xhaW1zID0gc3RkLmV4dFZhcignY2xhaW1zJyk7CnsKICBpZGVudGl0eTogewogICAgdHJhaXRzOiB7CiAgICAgIGVtYWlsOiBjbGFpbXMucmF3X2NsYWltcy51cG4sCiAgICB9LAogICAgbWV0YWRhdGFfcHVibGljOiB7CiAgICAgIGNsYWltczogY2xhaW1zLnJhd19jbGFpbXMsCiAgICB9LAogIH0sCn0=","scope": ["openid","email","profile"]}] -